Welcome to

 We are the descendants of those who survived.

-Even now, there are a precious few who can recall those final days of the Cataclysm nearly 600 years ago, though none living who could recall its start.
+There are a precious few still around who can recall the final days of the Cataclysm nearly 600 years ago, but none left who can recall its start.

-So much of our past—the history of our world—was swallowed in the roiling elements as the land and seas and air raged.
+So much of our past—the Old World—was swallowed in the roiling elements as the land and seas and air raged.
 Continents, rent apart into scattered masses of stone and soil, hanging untethered in space like ice in a glass.
 Swarms of raindrops hunting madly, punching pinholes through whatever met their path like buckshot through flesh.
 Flame, lumbering in herds, stopping only to graze upon whomsoever they claimed as their hapless tinder before lumbering on.

 The Cataclysm was not a battle won.